100 Sights in São Paulo, Brazil (with Map and Images)

 Wikipedia: Museu de Geociências do Instituto de Geociências da USP (PT)

-The Chapel of Our Lady of the Afflicted, popularly known as the Chapel of the Afflicted, is located on a small street in Liberdade, São Paulo between Rua Galvão Bueno and Rua da Glória, with access through Rua dos Estudantes and next to Estação Liberdade, where one of the few alleys still existing in São Paulo still remains. the Alley of the Afflicted.
-Inaugurated in 1775, a period in which it was customary for burial to take place inside churches, this open-air cemetery was reserved only for the burial of paupers, slaves who did not belong to the Brotherhood of the Rosary and for those condemned to death on the gallows, known as tortured.
+The Chapel of Our Lady of the Afflicted, popularly known as Chapel of the Afflicted, is located on a small street in Liberdade, São Paulo between Galvão Bueno Street and Gloria, with access by Student Street and next to Liberdade Station, local Where one of the few alleys still existing in São Paulo, the alley of the afflicted.
+Inaugurated in 1775, when it was customary for burial to occur inside the churches, this open -air cemetery was reserved only for the burial of indigentes, slaves who did not belong to the Brotherhood of the Rosary and to those condemned to death in the force, known by supplicated.

 57. Capela de São Miguel Paulista

 The Church of São Miguel Paulista or Chapel of São Miguel Arcanjo, popularly known as the Chapel of the Indians, is the oldest religious temple in the city of São Paulo.
-Located in Praça Padre Aleixo Monteiro Mafra, in the neighborhood of São Miguel Paulista, city of São Paulo.
-The chapel, which was built by the Guayana Indians catechized by the Jesuits in 1560.
+Located in Padre Aleixo Monteiro Mafra Square, in the district of São Miguel Paulista, East Zone of the capital of São Paulo, the chapel was built by the Guaianá Indians catechized by the Jesuits in 1560.
 During excavations inside, several ancient objects and bones were found.

 58. Museu Botânico Doutor João Barbosa Rodrigues

-The Dr. João Barbosa Rodrigues Botanical Museum (MBot) is a state public museum, linked to the Institute of Botany of São Paulo, which serves as didactic-exhibition equipment.
+The Dr. João Barbosa Rodrigues Botanical Museum (MBot) is a state public museum, linked to the Institute of Botany of São Paulo, which serves as a didactic-exhibition equipment.
 It is located in the Botanical Garden of São Paulo, in the São Paulo district of Cursino.
-Initially conceived by the Brazilian botanist Frederico Carlos Hoehne (naturalist who had founded the São Paulo Botanical Garden), the museum was inaugurated in 1942, due to the centenary of the birth of another botanist, João Barbosa Rodrigues.
+Initially conceived by the Brazilian botanist Frederico Carlos Hoehne (naturalist who had founded the Botanical Garden of São Paulo), the museum was inaugurated during the year 1942, due to the centenary of the birth of another botanist, João Barbosa Rodrigues.
 The purpose of the museum was to complement the educational activities of the Botanical Garden and to encourage interest in research in basic and applied botany.
-Its collection, which is dedicated especially to the Brazilian flora, consists of exsiccatae, rare specimens of wood, samples of fruits, seeds and plant essences of economic importance, etc.
+Its collection, which is dedicated especially to Brazilian flora, consists of exsiccates, rare specimens of wood, samples of fruits, seeds and plant essences of economic importance, etc.

 Wikipedia: Museu Botânico Dr. João Barbosa Rodrigues (PT), Website